-2021-2022 Secondary Courses Grades 7 & 8
+2022-2023 Secondary Courses Grades 7 & 8

-Dear Students and Parents/Guardians:
+Dear Students and Families:

 School District U-46 is one of the finest school districts in the State of Illinois.
 The opportunities to learn are comprehensive.
-This Curriculum Guide is designed to help students and parents, capitalize on educational opportunities and resources that will enhance individual interests and aptitudes.
+This Curriculum Guide is designed to help students and families, capitalize on educational opportunities and resources that will enhance individual interests and aptitudes.

 For our students, this Curriculum Guide is of tremendous value in developing a plan of study.
 Course selection decisions are very important as they can determine your future educational or career path options.
-Course selections need to be discussed carefully and thoughtfully with your parents and school counselor.
+Course selections need to be discussed carefully and thoughtfully with your families and school counselor.

-This guide contains the following information in English and Spanish regarding the following U46 middle school programs, opportunities, and resources:
+This guide contains the following information in English and Spanish regarding the following U-46 middle school programs, opportunities, and resources: